Echo State Networks for Time Series Forecasting: Hyperparameter Sweep and Benchmarking: Introduction

 The predictive performance of the optimized ESN models is then evaluated on the \textit{Forecast} dataset and compared against a set of widely used benchmark methods.
-These include simple approaches (naive, drift, seasonal naive, and mean forecasts) and more complex statistical models (ARIMA, ETS, THETA, and TBATS).
+These include simple approaches (naive, drift, seasonal naive, and mean forecasts) and more complex statistical models (ARIMA, ETS, Theta, and TBATS).
 Forecast accuracy is assessed using two standard metrics from the forecasting literature: the symmetric mean absolute percentage error (sMAPE) and the mean absolute scaled error (MASE) \citep{Hyndman2006a, Makridakis2020}.
-In addition to accuracy, we report computational run-time for all methods, providing a joint view on the trade-off between predictive performance and efficiency that is central to large-scale, automated forecasting.
+In addition to accuracy, we report computational runtime for all methods, providing a joint view on the trade-off between predictive performance and efficiency that is central to large-scale, automated forecasting.

-The empirical results show that the proposed ESN can match or exceed the accuracy of established statistical benchmarks on both monthly and quarterly data while offering competitive or superior computational efficiency.
-For monthly series, the best ESN configuration performs on par with ARIMA and TBATS in terms of MASE, at lower computational cost.
-For quarterly series, the ESN achieves the lowest mean MASE among all evaluated methods and exhibits particularly favorable median accuracy, indicating robust performance across the majority of time series.
-The hyperparameter sweep further reveals systematic patterns in optimal ESN configurations: both frequencies favor high leakage rates, but the preferred spectral radius and reservoir size differ between monthly and quarterly data, underlining the importance of adapting reservoir dynamics to data frequency and time series length.
+The empirical results indicate that the proposed ESN is competitive with established statistical benchmarks, although its relative performance depends on the data frequency and accuracy metric considered.
+For monthly series, the selected ESN configuration performs on par with ARIMA and TBATS in terms of MASE.
+For quarterly series, the ESN achieves the lowest mean MASE among the evaluated methods, while other methods perform better under some alternative metrics.
+The runtime comparison further shows that the selected ESN configuration can be trained and applied efficiently once the model configuration has been fixed.
+The analysis of hyperparameters and model configurations reveals systematic frequency-specific patterns: both frequencies favor high leakage rates, but the preferred spectral radius and reservoir size differ between monthly and quarterly data, underlining the importance of adapting reservoir dynamics to data frequency and time series length.